Jared Polis: Cryptocurrency

-Polis has also introduced the Computer Science Education Act, which helps provide job training for computing jobs, and the ACE Act, which would provide funding to improve outcomes for students in persistently low-performing schools, and to authorize school "turnaround grants."

 Energy

 In 2014, Polis sponsored two ballot measures targeting hydraulic fracturing, Initiatives 88 and 89.
 He sought to move fracking from 500 ft from people's homes to 2000 ft to improve homeowners' quality of life in affected areas.
 On August 4, 2014, Polis announced that he would withdraw his support for the two ballot measures.

 Food safety

 Polis has shown interest in the regulation of kombucha.
 He co-sponsored a bill that would have legalized the interstate shipment of raw milk.

 Foreign policy

 Afghanistan

-Polis supported removing all troops from Afghanistan.
-In 2010, he supported a failed resolution to withdraw all troops from Afghanistan within 30 days, saying, "I don't believe that this ongoing occupation is in our national interest" and "I supported the initial action to oust the Taliban in Afghanistan, and that succeeded.
+In 2010, Polis supported a failed resolution to withdraw all troops from Afghanistan within 30 days, saying, "I don't believe that this ongoing occupation is in our national interest" and "I supported the initial action to oust the Taliban in Afghanistan, and that succeeded.
 The challenge we face now is a stateless menace."

-Polis also took a congressional delegation trip to Afghanistan, meeting with former Afghan Interior Minister Mohammad Hanif Atmar, U.S. military officials and diplomats.
-During his meeting with Atmar, Polis focused on the education gap between Afghanistan and Western nations, the low literacy rate for Afghan police and military officials, and combating political corruption.
-Polis criticized expanding U.S. troops in Afghanistan, and supported putting resources in intelligence and special operations.
-In a report after visiting Afghanistan, he said, "We need all the high-level diplomatic support we can to master the diplomatic complexities of fighting against an enemy holed up in two countries, as well as navigating the complex regional politics", adding: "Our best estimates show there to be no more than 5,000 al-Qaeda fighters in Afghanistan and Pakistan.
-They operate out of areas in southern and eastern Afghanistan and on the Pakistan/Afghanistan border.
-Do we really need to occupy an entire country of around 30 million people to root out 5,000 enemies?
-I harbor a deep degree of ambivalence about the military surge.
-The diplomatic surge is good, increasing our covert ops and intelligence abilities focused on al-Qaeda is good, but adding tens of thousands of American troops for years doesn't necessarily get us closer to defeating al-Qaeda."
+He also took a congressional delegation trip to Afghanistan, meeting with former Afghan Interior Minister Mohammad Hanif Atmar, U.S. military officials, and diplomats.